 What is unconscious bias?

 Unconscious biases are the learned stereotypes about certain groups of people that are formed outside of conscious awareness.
 They are automatic, unintentional, deeply engrained in our beliefs, universal and have the ability to affect our behaviour.
-Unconscious bias can manifest as “prejudice in favour of or against one thing, person, or group compared with another usually in a way that’s considered to be unfair.”
-Australian Human Rights Commission.
+Unconscious bias can be favourable or unfavourable attitudes which form the basis of positive or negative impressions of others.
+Australian Human Rights Commission

 In classroom contexts, unconscious bias may affect curriculum delivery.
 An example of unconscious bias in an educational setting would be if the curriculum content only included specific cultural perspectives and ignored others which were also relevant and important.